Gun Mars (Gabbet-Fairfax Mars Automatic Pistol)

 16 January 2014 21: 18

-For its power, a very compact weapon (the ratio of the length of the pistol to the length of the barrel).
-Perhaps the principle of moving the cartridge back when reloading (this is the main contribution of the designer) could be used in modern developments.
+For its power, it is a very compact weapon (the ratio of the pistol length to the barrel length).
+Probably the principle of moving the cartridge back during reloading (this is the main contribution of the designer) could be used in modern developments.

 10. 0